ph4r05/keychest/INSTALL.md

 npm run prod

 # git repository needed for npm run prod (git tag in the generated files)
-# either clone the repo (TODO: clone tag) or create a new one with initial commit.
+# In case of release install (no git clone) create a new one with initial commit.

 # MySQL migration fix:
 # /var/www/keychest/vendor/acacha/laravel-social/database/migrations/2014_10_12_400000_create_social_users_table.php